angrymushroom/DADA/docs/product_manager/Roadmap.md

     *   Real-time token price fetching (e.g., ADA, MIN, iUSD, LQ) via CoinGecko.
     *   APY data collection for Liqwid.
     *   Top wallet and risk metrics data collection.
-    *   Initial database schema for storing collected data.
+    *   Initial database schema for storing collected data (now implemented as a star schema).
+*   **Note:** Due to Blockfrost API rate limits, some ETLs (Indigo, Liqwid TVL, Top Wallets) are currently using dummy data for this phase.
+Real-time integration for these will be addressed in future iterations or with increased API capacity.
     *   Basic data retention policies.
 *   **Target Completion:** Q3 2025